dotcomxtreme/streaming-guides/WS_error_format.md

 # Upstream not found error message

-An error message indicating that the server has lost connection to the data source.
+An error message indicating that the request couldn't be handled at this time, please try again in a few seconds.

 <table>
 	<thead>